notfixingit3/wireguard_pihole/README.md

 # Info
 Meant to quickly spin up a Wireguard VPN running over 443
 using pihole to block ads and DoH to protect dns queries
+via ansible

 # Why?
 Bypass Hotel Wi-Fi filtering